 Veneers are thin pieces of porcelain used to recreate the natural look of teeth while also providing strength and resilience comparable to natural tooth enamel.
 They are a popular option for chips, gaps, misalignment, fractures, cracks and front teeth discoloration.
 Our doctors at Uptown Cosmetic and Implant Dentistry have an eye for cosmetic detail as well as advanced technical knowledge of the process.
 You can have a new smile the same day you come in for your consultation!

 Do you find yourself covering your smile at times?
 Have you looked in the mirror and dreamt of a beautiful new smile?
 If you have answered yes to either one of these questions then you should consider having a Cosmetic Smile Makeover.
 Improving the appearance of your smile can result in one or more cosmetic dental procedures, such as dental veneers, composite bonding, crowns and teeth whitening.
 A smile makeover is considered a cosmetic procedure that you choose to have performed.
-If you are in need of replacing teeth due to tooth loss or damaged teeth, a full mouth reconstruction is something that you may need to have performed.
+If you are in need of replacing teeth due to tooth loss or damaged teeth, a full mouth reconstruction is something that you may need to have performed, All-on-4 patients also highly recommend this procedure as their outcome has been a great success.
 Schedule a Free Consultation with one our top dental experts at Uptown Cosmetic & Implant Dentistry.

 Do you have a dental crown that has discolored black or grey lines around the gum line?
 Do you have an allergy to metals?